Huegoxaga/notes/javascript/react.md

 - Based on the use of the components, they can be categorized into two type:
   - `presentational components` are concerned with how things look, they should be stateless.
 It has only `props` no `state`.
   - `container components` are more concerned with how things work, they are stateful.
 It contains many presentational components and process state data and passes props to them.
+- When importing packages, use `/` to import sepecific component file rather than using `{}` to import multiple component can reduce the bundle size
+  - Install Babel plugin([babel-plugin-import](https://github.com/ant-design/babel-plugin-import), [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports)) can safely import multiple components in one line without incresaing the bundle size

 ### App Component